Prada mixes fashion, art and Wes Anderson bar in Milan

 The Italian fashion house opens a 19,000-square-meter (205,000-square-foot) headquarters for its art foundation on May 9 in a century-old ex-distillery transformed and extended by Dutch architect Rem Koolhaas.

 Koolhaas has added three new buildings to the existing structure: an exhibition pavilion, a tower and a cinema.
-A mixed programme of art exhibitions, film screenings and philosophy projects is planned.
+A mixed program of art exhibitions, film screenings and philosophy projects is planned.

-The Fondazione Prada also boasts a bar designed by filmmaker Wes Anderson ("The Grand Budapest Hotel"), who has modelled it after historic Milanese cafes.
+The Fondazione Prada also boasts a bar designed by filmmaker Wes Anderson ("The Grand Budapest Hotel"), who has modeled it after historic Milanese cafes.

 "There's no museum of contemporary art in Milan and no real dedication from the municipality to promote" such art, said Astrid Welter, project director of the Fondazione Prada.
 "This is why it was seen as a necessity to come in with an offering."